kdbhatt/DataCleaning/README.md

 This repo contains my solution to the Getting and Cleaning Data Peer Assessment.

-Simply execute "run_analysis.R".
-Download the data from mentioned link and copy the folder in working folder.
+1. Download the data from mentioned link and extract the folder in working folder.
 Extract it in the right place. for example: "activity_labels.txt" file should be "UCI HAR Dataset/activity_labels.txt".

+2. If Data.table and reshape2 does not exists in R install them.

+install.packages("data.table")
+library(data.table)

+install.packages("reshape2")
+library(reshape2)

-Change your working folder with my working folder which is "C:/Krishna/MyProject/DataScience/3_Data_Cleaning/Assignment__3_4"
+3. Change your working folder with my working folder which is "C:/Krishna/MyProject/DataScience/3_Data_Cleaning/Assignment__3_4"

+4. Now execute "run_analysis.R".

 ##The purpose of the exercise: